urbit/urbit/README.markdown

 resemblance to existing languages or operating systems is coincidental, cosmetic, or inevitable.

-All of the source code is entirely in the public domain.
+All of the source code is distributed under the MIT license, but is for all intents and purposes in the public domain.

 Install
 -------------------